-Recommended Preparation: Basic computer experience in word processing, spreadsheets and graphics or CPAS 1.
+Recommended Preparation: Basic computer experience in word processing, spreadsheets and graphics or CPAS 1

 This is an advanced course which explores the academic application of popular software packages.
 The student will learn to use the computer effectively to prepare documents for any class using word processing, desktop publishing, spreadsheets, graphics manipulation, web presentations, and Internet resources.
+This course satisfies the information competency graduation requirement.